svasenkov/vuejs-java-example/README.md

-# angular-java-example
+# vuejs-java-example
-This is an example project of angular with java
+This is an example project of vue.js with java